 AI’s transformative potential comes from its ability to interrogate, parse, and analyze vast amounts of data.
 From this information, AI systems can find patterns and links that would have previously required great levels of expertise or time from human doctors.
 For this reason, AI is particularly useful in diagnostics, creating personalized treatment plans, and even helping doctors keep up to date with the latest medical research.

-If we want to use AI to facilitate a more personalized medicine for all, it would help if we could first provide medicine that works for half the population.
 But this use of data risks exacerbating existing inequalities.
 Data coming from randomized control trials are often riddled with bias.
 The highly selective nature of trials systemically disfavor women, the elderly, and those with additional medical conditions to the ones being studied; pregnant women are often excluded entirely.
 AIs are trained to make decisions using this skewed data, and their results will therefore favor the biases contained within.
 This is especially concerning when it comes to medical data, which weighs heavily in the favor of white men.